 Pros:

-- Comfortable and durable enough for repeated heavy use – suitable for a variety of pursuits: hiking, backpacking, rock climbing, kayaking
+- Comfortable and durable enough for repeated heavy use – suitable for a variety of pursuits: hiking, backpacking, rock climbing, and kayaking.

 Cons: